Poitreqm/Python-Projects/README.md

 <br>Recursive function that, for a given number and degree, returns a number raised to a power.

 <b>Exercise 26: </b>
-<br>Recursive function that, for a given number and degree, returns a number raised to a power.

-<b>Exercise 27: </b>
 <br>Iteration Protocol